samridhi-chordia/jalsarovar/docs/README.md

 ## License

-Copyright © 2025 Samridhi - Lab4All Initiative
+Copyright © 2025 Samridhi

 ## Contact

-For questions or support, contact the Samridhi team at Lab4All.
+For questions or support, contact the Samridhi team.

 ---